khanahmedm/scala-spark-container/README.md

 5. Unit testing documents covering test cases with screenshots
 6. Output of the overall process for top-3 most frequent URLs and visitors

+## Assumptions:
+1. It is assumed that the file that is downloaded using the URL is a correctly formatted access log file.
+There is no check performed to see the integrity of the downloaded file structure.
+2. The file contains blanks (empty string) for URL and visitor columns in some lines.
+When processing data for URL, the dataset was filtered to remove rows with blank values in the URL column.
+Similarly, when processing for visitors, the blank values in the visitor column were filtered out.
+3. The first column is considered as the visitor column, however, the column contains client machine's host name or IP address.
+4. On each line, the string value after HTTP method is considered as the URL endpoint.
+5. It is assumed we do not need to pay special consideration to HTTP response code values in the data file.
+There is no filter applied based on HTTP response code 200 when processing the data.
+6. There are 735 duplicate lines in the data file.
+Deduped has not been applied.
+It can be either applied using linux commands (sort <filename> | uniq) in the shell script or in the Spark code.

 # Environment:
 Ubuntu 22.04.1